 You can follow the application procedure same as other students but we have put together some additional information for you here.
 Also see the links below.

 Choice of University

 In order to determine whether Utrecht University is the right university for you in terms of your disability, you or your supervisor can always contact the International Office.
 If you have a disability such as a visual impairment or you use a wheelchair, then we recommend that you make inquiries as early as possible and perhaps even schedule a preparatory meeting if you wish.
-For instance, there are no adapted rooms available in the short stay Reserved Accommodation Programme so we cannot guarantee that this possible.
-And it is possible that not all courses are accessible depending on the facilities needed.
+It is possible that not all courses are accessible depending on the facilities needed.
 So do reach out to us if you are not sure that we can meet your needs.

 Once you have decided that UU is for you, you may consider further disclosing your situation.
 In order to be of assistance we recommend that you contact the International Office or to disclose your disability as part of the exchange application in the Osiris online application.
 There is a question included on your health situation where you have the option of informing us about your disability.
 Please note that any information you provide will not affect your admission in any way.
 Disclosing is by no means obligatory but if you wish to apply for special assistance or adjustments then we recommend that you use this option.
 If and to whom you choose to disclose is your own choice.
 The international officer at the receiving faculty has access to your form but we will never share the information provided with others without your consent.